 |DAUs | Sample Rate||25%||10%||5%||2%||1%|

-To interpret this table, find your daily active user count and match that row with the column for the rate you will be sampling at.
-For example, if you sample at 10% with 10,000,000 users, then it's extremely unlikely you will ever see more than 0.62% error in any metric.
-This is represented by the yellow cell.
-So, if your retention is 16%, then you might see a variance of:
+For example, if you sample at 10% with 10,000,000 users, it's extremely unlikely you will ever see more than 0.62% error in any metric.
+So if your retention is 16%, you might see a variance of:

 +/- 0.62% * 16% = +/- 0.1%